-The Michael Jeffcoat Firm serves victims of child molestation and abuse in South Carolina, including Columbia, Lexington, and Richland County.
+The Jeffcoat Firm serves victims of child molestation and abuse in South Carolina, including Columbia, Lexington, and Richland County.
 Each case deserves special attention and that is what you can expect from us.
 Call today to discuss your rights during a free case evaluation.

 “YOUR FUTURE DEPENDS ON WHAT YOU DO TODAY”

 Don’t let them mistreat you or your loved ones.

 We are here to help you and answer your questions.